 • monitoring, reviewing and assessing critical infrastructure resilience at a system level

-• monitoring and investigating the performance (in non-financial matters) of ESTA regarding the provision of services to emergency services and related organisations
+• monitoring and investigating the performance (in non-financial matters) of Triple Zero Victoria regarding the provision of services to emergency services and related organisations

-• making recommendations to the minister regarding matters arising from monitoring and investigating ESTA
+• making recommendations to the minister regarding matters arising from monitoring and investigating Triple Zero Victoria

 • monitoring, reviewing and assessing emergency management planning at a system-level undertaken in accordance with Part 6A of the Act.

-In performing his legislated functions and making recommendations, IGEM must have regard to the resources that agencies have to implement such recommendations.
+In performing their legislated functions and making recommendations, the Inspector-General must have regard to the resources that agencies have to implement such recommendations.

 It is proposed that the 1986 Act will be repealed pending future amendments to the 2013 Act.
 Currently, the 1986 Act and 2013 Act are to be read and construed as one Act.